-The mission of UTCFR is two-fold, in that the focus is centered around 1) community involvement and outreach, and 2) professional development.
-Therefore, becoming involved with UTCFR is beneficial to everyone, both within and outside of the University of Tennessee (Knoxville) Community.
-All graduate and undergraduate students are welcome to become involved, regardless of the academic field in which they intend to graduate, and inquiries about joining can be obtained by emailing Katie Conrad.
-Please continue reading to see what UTCFR can offer its members and the community, in general.
+The mission of CFRUT is two-fold, in that the focus is centered around: 1) community involvement and outreach and 2) professional development.
+Therefore, becoming involved with CFRUT is beneficial to everyone, both inside and outside of the University of Tennessee (Knoxville) community.
+All graduate and undergraduate students are welcome to become involved, regardless of the academic field in which they intend to graduate, and inquiries about joining can be directed to: email@example.com.

-The University of Tennessee Council on Family Relations (UTKCFR) is a student affiliate of the National Council on Family Relations (NCFR), which is nationally recognized as the “premier professional association for the multidisciplinary understanding of families” (click the image for more details).
-UTCFR is a professional organization for graduate and undergraduate students who are preparing for academic and applied careers working with children and families in a variety of develop-mental contexts.
+The University of Tennessee Council on Family Relations (CFRUT) is a student affiliate of the National Council on Family Relations (NCFR), which is nationally recognized as the “premier professional association for the multidisciplinary understanding of families.”
+CFRUT is a professional organization for graduate and undergraduate students who are preparing for academic and applied careers working with children and families in a variety of developmental contexts.

-- Be recognized as a member of professional organization, and
+- Be recognized as a member of professional organization

-UTCFR’s current initiatives and future plans are divied out among four committees, each with separate roles and responsibilities.
+CFRUT’s current initiatives and future plans are divided among four committees, each with separate roles and responsibilities.